emilkaram/Self-Driving-Cars-Traffic-Sign-Classifier-Udacity-CarND-Project-2/writeup_template.md

 #### 2. An exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Classes/lables table and bar chart showing how the data distribution for each unique class in the trian , validation and test datasets.

 ##Class label
 ![Class label](https://github.com/emilkaram/Udacity-CarND-Traffic-Sign-Classifier-Project2/blob/master/images/classes.png)